 - What was going on at five-years-old (and the years into adulthood) that resulted in…?

-- What was childhood like?
-Describe it…joyful, protected, neglected, restrained, painful, scary?
+- How do you describe your childhood — joyful, protected, neglected, restrained, painful, scary?

-- What were some of the happiest moments?
+- What were some of your happiest moments?

 - What were some of the most disturbing moments?